deadlyvipers/dojo_rules/introduction.md

-I am new student Gil.
+I am a new student.
+My favorite Code School Path is HTML.